 Scion went to great lengths to keep the FR-S as light as possible, which explains why the automaker opted for a traditional trunk rather than a heavier hatchback.
 The FR-S also comes equipped with an aluminum hood and a sunroof isn't offered.
 The FR-S rolls on lightweight 17-inch wheels wrapped in Michelin Primacy HP tires used on Toyota's hybrids in Japan for a balanced handling feel.

 Standard features on the FR-S include a 6.1-inch LCD touchscreen, 300-watt AM/FM/CD Pioneer sound system with eight speakers, an auxiliary input jack, USB port, Bluetooth connectivity and HD radio.
-While both the Scion and Subaru will get projector headlights, only the Subaru's will be filled with HID bulbs.

 The car comes with an array of electronic driver aids, including traction control, a stability control system, ABS, and electronic brake-force distribution (EBD) with Brake Assist.